conraddavisjr/conraddavisjr.github.io/README.md

+# My 2018 portfolio website

-My portfolio website, built in 2018.
-For this project, I used vanilla JS and CSS.
+This site is built with vanilla JS and CSS.